JanKoehnlein/Generic-Graph-View/org.eclipse.xtext.graphview/README.txt

 XTEXT INTEGRATION:
 To create views for your Xtext-based language, you have to
- - add a dependency to org.eclipse.xtext.graphview in th UI plugin of your language
+ - add a dependency to org.eclipse.xtext.graphview.providers in the UI plugin of your language
  - add the following entry in the plugin.xml of the UI plug-in of your language
    <extension point="org.eclipse.xtext.graphview.selectionStrategy">
       <strategy
-           class="<<your language's full name>>ExtensionFactory:org.eclipse.xtext.graphview.view.selection.XtextEditorSelectionStrategy">
+           class="<<your language's full name>>ExtensionFactory:org.eclipse.xtext.graphview.providers.XtextEditorSelectionStrategy">
       </strategy>
    </extension>
  - add a dependency to your language's infrastructure plug-in in the runtime